-One of the primary jobs of an application architect is to manage a complexity budget:
+One of the primary jobs of an application architect is to manage a projects complexity budget:

-A good software architect is someone who manages their software budget effectively, either explicitly or implicitly
+A good software architect is someone who manages the software budget of their project effectively, either explicitly or implicitly.

-I assert, without evidence, that Stewartian Application Complexity grows roughly geometrically with the size of an application.
-By proper factoring by experience developers, this curve can be held down for quite some time, and this is one major reason why many good developers are so much more productive than others.
+My sense, admittedly without hard evidence, is that Stewartian Application Complexity grows roughly geometrically with the size of an application.
+Proper factoring by experienced developers can hold this curve down for quite some time.

 Here are some tools for managing your complexity budget:

-Unfortunately, experience shows that managing Stewartian Complexity is a subjective endeavor, and many talented and experience developers will disagree on the proper course of action at a given decision point.
+Unfortunately, experience shows that managing Stewartian Complexity is a subjective endeavor and that many talented and experience developers will disagree on the proper course of action at a given decision point.

-None the less, by making the concept of a complexity budget explicit, these conversations can be more productive and ultimately lead to better software outcomes.
+Nonetheless, by making the concept of a complexity budget explicit in your software project, these conversations can be more productive and ultimately lead to better software outcomes.

 Finding a new codebase “complex” is not an excuse for tearing everything apart or aggressive refactoring.
 We must always bear in mind Chesterton’s Fence.